mcj2761358/pandave/README.md

   >项目名称
-  >>The Code Project Name Is Pandave, May be you want to know why named this, there is contain a sadness story.
+  >>The Code Project Name Is fox, May be you want to know why named this, there is contain a sadness story.

   >>so, i can't tell you anything until the project finish, but if you really really want to know, send email to me:907824379@qq.com.